Important

 Looking after your hand

-After your operation, we bandage your hand with wool and crepe.
-This protects your wound and keeps your hand gently immobilised (unable to move).
+After your operation, we bandage your hand with wool and crepe to protect your wound.

 The dressing reduces swelling and makes you feel more comfortable.